- Provider Organisations

 Major Trauma Centre (MTC)

-Hull Royal Infirmary (Hull and East Yorkshire Hospitals NHS Trust).
+Hull Royal Infirmary (Hull University Teaching Hospital NHS Trust).

 Tertiary centre providing tertiary cancer, neurosciences, cardiology, cardiothoracic surgery, renal medicine and dialysis services to the Network.